 Prescription pads, fax cover sheets, and forms from the practice need to be consistent and have the right look.
 Be careful that they follow the same style as other marketing pieces, even though they can certainly be in black & white and on more economical paper.
 Imagine a patient visiting the website, having a great experience with the doctor, but then the imaging form has words crossed out, has been copied multiple times, and the practice name is listed incorrectly.
 Overlooking small details such as this can devalue the overall brand.

 So, how does a practice get started?
 I suggest starting with a Form party.
 During a down-time like the physician’s half day off or even a weekend, cater in food and have all the staff collaborate to determine which forms need to be addressed.
 Any forms that are seen outside the internal staff need to be included.
 Electronic copies are king, but hard copies work too.
 Once all the forms are gathered, this is the time to see if any can be consolidated or need to be edited.
-Get all of this done before having them designed.
+Get all of this done before having them designed to save lots on design fees.
 And, think through if it would be beneficial to have them in another language as well.

 It’s definitely worth hiring a professional to oversee the design of the forms.
 They’ll need a high resolution logo for the practice and copies of all the existing forms.
 If there are existing marketing pieces, samples of those will help inspire the design.
 Have them a draft a few to review.
 Once approved, then they can dive into all the forms.
 Be sure the practice owns all the original files.
 This way, if edits ever need to be made, the files will be available.